What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Introduction

 \ignore{In contrast to existing work, our approach mainly focuses on automatically synthesizing high-quality complex visual reasoning instruction, to enrich the data resource in the research community for training more effective MLLMs.}

-Using the above approach, we create a synthetic \textbf{Com}plex \textbf{V}isual reasoning \textbf{in}s\textbf{t}ruction Dataset, namely \textbf{ComVint}, consisting of 32K examples, and fine-tune four representative MLLMs~(\ie, BLIP-2, LLaVA, MiniGPT4, and InstructBLIP) on the dataset.
-Experimental results conducted on two comprehensive benchmarks, SEED-Bench~\cite{li-2023-arxiv-SEED} and MME~\cite{fu-2023-arxiv-MME}, have shown that our instruction dataset can boost the performance of these MLLMs significantly, and are more helpful than existing visual instruction collections.
-For example, with the help of our dataset, the performance of MiniGPT-4, BLIP-2, and LLaVa on the challenging MME-Cognition~(a subset of MME) can be improved by 32.6\%, 28.8\%, and 25.3\%, respectively.
+Using the above approach, we synthesize a \textbf{Com}plex \textbf{V}isual reasoning \textbf{in}s\textbf{t}ruction dataset, namely \textbf{ComVint}, consisting of 32K examples, and fine-tune four representative MLLMs~(\ie BLIP-2, LLaVA, MiniGPT-4, and InstructBLIP) on it.
+Evaluation results on two comprehensive benchmarks, SEED-Bench~\cite{li-2023-arxiv-SEED} and MME~\cite{fu-2023-arxiv-MME}, demonstrate that our instruction dataset significantly enhances the performance of these MLLMs, outperforming existing visual instruction collections.
+For instance, leveraging our dataset leads to a remarkable improvement of 27.86\% and 27.60\% in the performance of LLaVA on MME-Perception and MME-Cognition, respectively.